 Correctly Classify Pulmonary Hypertension.
-You should use category I27 (Other pulmonary heart diseases) to report pulmonary hypertension.
-When coding for secondary pulmonary hypertension, use I27.1, I27.2-.
+You should use category 127 (Other pulmonary heart diseases) to report pulmonary hypertension.
+When coding for secondary pulmonary hypertension, use 127.1, or 127.2-.
 You should also code any other associated conditions or adverse effects of drugs or toxins.
 Your sequencing will depend on the reason for the encounter except for adverse effects of drugs.
 See Official Guidelines for Chapter 19.